 Damages Recoverable under the Jones Act

-While part of a long-standing maritime legal tradition, most Jones Act claims cases involved injured seaman no longer capable of working, and as such, immediately upon such date, these seamen are entitled to a daily living expenses and ongoing medical care costs as provided by their employer.
-Additionally, claims under the Jones Act essentially serve as negligence based lawsuits against employers, and as such, greatly expand the potential recoverable damages including economic, non-economic, and with some restrictions per a recent 5th Circuit Court decision, potentially even punitive damage from negligent vessel owners, captains, other seamen, or other maritime employees.
-Moreover, the Jones Act will cover occupational and other negligence-related illnesses that a seaman may sustain in the course of their duties onboard the vessel.
+While part of a long-standing maritime legal tradition, most Jones Act claims cases involve injured seaman no longer capable of working and, as such, immediately upon such date, these seamen are entitled to daily living expenses and ongoing medical care costs as provided by their employer.
+Additionally, claims under the Jones Act essentially serve as negligence-based lawsuits against employers.
+As such, these lawsuits greatly expand the potentially recoverable damages, including economic, non-economic, and, with some restrictions per a recent 5th Circuit Court decision, potentially even punitive damage from negligent vessel owners, captains, other seamen, or other maritime employees.
+Moreover, the Jones Act covers occupational and other negligence-related illnesses that a seaman may sustain in the course of their duties onboard the vessel.

 Statutes of Limitations Do Apply in Jones Act Filings

-In any filing made under the Jones Act by aggrieved seamen, any formal legal filing for damages must be made within three (3) years of an incident causing injury, or within three (3) years of the reasonable discovery of harm from an incident manifesting latent or delayed damages unbeknownst to the seaman, per a reasonable person standard.
-However, any claim of negligence or similar type grievance against a US government employer or vessel most likely requires damages claims being filed well in advance of the three (3) statutes of limitations, and in short, minimally requires adhering to a two (2) year deadline for claims cases involving a federal government owned maritime vessel.
+In any filing made under the Jones Act by aggrieved seamen, any formal legal filing for damages must be made within three years of an incident causing injury or within three years of the reasonable discovery of harm from an incident manifesting latent or delayed damages unbeknownst to the seaman, per a reasonable person standard.
+However, any claim of negligence or similar type grievance against a U.S. government employer or vessel most likely requires damages claims being filed well in advance of the three-year statutes of limitations and, in short, typically requires adhering to a two-year deadline.